 High-resolution CT scan and serum Aspergillus galactomannan antigen test are useful tests for early diagnosis.

-Voriconazole is the antifungal agent of choice; an alternate drug is the lipid formulations of amphotericin B.
+Voriconazole is the antifungal agent of choice.
+Lipid-based formulations of amphotericin B are an alternative.

 Early diagnosis and therapy significantly improve prognosis of patients with invasive aspergillosis.